 Learn more about promoting CTE here.

 The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) was reauthorized in July 2018, with all state plans submitted and approved in mid-2020.
 This reauthorization provided a once-in-a-decade opportunity for states to reflect on their CTE systems to ensure each learner can access and succeed in a high-quality CTE program of study.

 After providing extensive supports to states through the development of their state plans, Advance CTE has shifted our supports and research to identify promising practices and approaches states are leveraging through the implementation of Perkins V. In October 2020, Advance CTE released the State of Career Technical Education: An Analysis of States' Perkins V Priorities, which provides a cross-state analysis and recognition of the strategic decisions CTE leaders have made to advance high-quality CTE programs while increasing access and equity for each learner in their state, showcasing how many states have gone above and beyond the law’s requirements.
 Since then, Advance CTE has released a series of briefs and guides focused on key topics of interest, and launched technical assistance to support the design and implementation of the Comprehensive Local Needs Assessment, opportunity gap analyses and other major areas.

 Learn more about Perkins V here.

 Youth apprenticeships – when designed with quality and equity in mind – allow learners to complete high school, start their postsecondary education at no cost, get paid work experience alongside a mentor, and start on a path that broadens their options for the future.
-However, the policy and practice of youth apprenticeship is still relatively nascent in the United States, necessitating supports and resources for the field.
-This is why New America launched the Partnership to Advance Youth Apprenticeships (PAYA) in partnership with Advance CTE, CareerWise Colorado, Charleston Regional Youth Apprenticeships, Education Strategy Group, JFF, the National Alliance for Partnerships in Equity, the National Fund for Workforce Solutions and the National Governors Association.
+However, youth apprenticeship is still relatively nascent in the United States.
+To develop supports and resources for the field, New America launched the Partnership to Advance Youth Apprenticeships (PAYA) in 2018 in partnership with Advance CTE, CareerWise Colorado, Charleston Regional Youth Apprenticeships, Education Strategy Group, JFF, the National Alliance for Partnerships in Equity, the National Fund for Workforce Solutions and the National Governors Association.